hirosystems/docs/docs/tutorials/testing-contracts.md

 ### Node environment

 To complete the tutorial, you should have [NodeJS](https://nodejs.org/en/download/) installed on your workstation.
-To install and run the starter project, you need to have at least version `8.12.0`.
-You can verify your installation by opening up your terminal and run the following command:
+To install and run the starter project, you'll need  version `8.12.0` or higher.
+You can verify your installation by opening your terminal and run the following command:

 ```bash
 node --version